Recently, a viewer from our YouTube channel asked the question;

 4. Have a Great Trading System

-Psychology and mindset and even risk management amounts to nothing if you have either taken onboard or developed your own trading system which as a negative expectancy.
+Psychology and mindset and even risk management amounts to nothing if you have either taken onboard or developed your own trading system that has a negative expectancy (i.e. loses money on average over a string of trades in the long-term).

 So what do I mean by that?